Installation and Guided Setup

 - Script Condition: For more dynamic filtering and/or validation (must return true/false)

 (Every matching event will enqueue a message to the Queue table.
-For a table different than [task], please create a Business Rule that triggers the integration.
+For a table different than [task], please create a Business Rule that triggers the integration, along with adding it to the system property “x_autps_int_app.tables”.
 Use Business Rule “IntApp Process Outbound Triggers” as reference)

 Step 5: API Key or OAuth Configuration